Comcast Hints At Plan For Paid Fast Lanes After Net Neutrality Repeal - Slashdot

 Re: (Score:2)

+Hmm going by facebook comments most Americans think that the Russian and Chinese militaries are much stronger than our own.
+But who knows they could just be shills.

-How motherfucking hard is it (Score:3, Insightful)
+How motherfucking hard is it (Score:5, Insightful)

 to grasp that concept that if there is prioritization, then de-prioritization must be occurring at the same time.
 "Fast Lanes" create de-facto "Slow Lanes"